 Adolescent.
-The term "adolescent" means [an inmate] a person in custody who is 16 or 17 years of age.
+The term "adolescent" means [an incarcerated individual] a person incarcerated who is 16 or 17 years of age.

 Adult.
-The term "adult" means [an inmate] a person in custody who is 22 years of age or older.
+The term "adult" means [an incarcerated individual] a person incarcerated who is 22 years of age or older.

 Assault.
 The term "assault" means any action taken with intent to cause physical injury to another person.